jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Abstraction has proved to be one of the most influential and ubiquitous themes in computer science.
-It is unsurprising that one of its most notable triumphs has been its significance in the design of programming languages.
+It is unsurprising that one of its most notable triumphs have been its significance in the design of programming languages.
 The most successful will provide various techniques for abstraction at the software level such as higher-order functions, objects etc.

 General Purpose Languages ("GPL") are programming languages designed to tackle problems in every problem domain.
-Their generality pushes programmers to adopt them in their repetoire, however, this makes them convoluted to anyone lacking programming expertise.
+Their generality pushes programmers to adopt them in their repertoire, however, this makes them convoluted to anyone lacking programming expertise.
 This motivates the idea of raising the abstraction level such that languages are designed for a particular problem domain: it is *domain specific*.

 Domain Specific Languages ("DSL") are, usually declarative, programming languages that offer more expressivity over a specific problem domain.
-Their development involves a close analysis of the problem domain such that its entire semantics should be captured - no more and no less.
+Their development involves a close analysis of the problem domain so that its entire semantics should be captured - no more and no less.
 The nature of these languages imply that they trade their generality for focused expressivity.
 This often makes DSLs small languages since only the essential features are captured.
-Examples of DSLs include SQL, HTML, CSS etc.
+Examples of DSLs include SQL, HTML, LaTe etc.

 There are two main ways of developing DSLs: